Morse Texter

 For a gap between letters, press space once.
 For a gap between words, press space a second time.

-Here's the source, do whatever you want with it.
+Here's the source (Google Code, GitHub), do whatever you want with it.
 Some ideas:

 - Add short and long key press handling on the OK key for dot and dash input, with proper timing to add character and word spaces